 And the Paul Manafort case.

-Newt Gingrich, when we get back, and electromagnetic pulse, what is it?
+Newt Gingrich, when we get back, and electromagnetic pulse.

 We'll explain.

-And part of the reason I think that the storyline is that we haven't done much, is because in part the president and others have said these early timelines about things need to be done by a certain point.
+And part of the reason I think that this storyline is that we haven't done much is because, in part, the president and others have set these early timelines about things need to be done by a certain point.

-And so part of the reason I think people feel like we're under underperforming, is because too many kind of artificial deadlines on uh unrelated to the reality of the complexity of legislating, may not have been fully understood.
+And so part of the reason I think people feel like we're underperforming is because too many kind of artificial deadlines, unrelated to the reality and the complexity of legislating, may not have been fully understood.

 How much have we done to make America competitive again and to grow again?

-And I all I hear is repeal and replace.
+And all I hear is repeal and replace.

 I want to sign it first day.